-Would you like to have your name displayed on the final podcast:: *
+Would you like to have your name displayed on the final podcast? *

 *(YES | NO)

-Would you like to have your age, gender, location, and/or professional activity/affiliation displayed on the final podcast:: *
+Would you like to have your age, gender, location, and/or professional activity/affiliation displayed on the final podcast? *

 *(YES | NO)

-Would you be willing to be contacted for further questions in the future: *
+Would you be willing to be contacted for further questions in the future? *

 *(YES | NO)

-In the framework of the activity # After Lockdown organized, co-organized, and/or supported by the Center for Hellenic Studies in Greece, Harvard University (hereinafter “CHS Greece”), CHS Greece and/or its collaborating institutions collect and process personal data of participants who submit recordings in response to the call for contributions.
+In the framework of the activity # After Lockdown the Center for Hellenic Studies in Greece, Harvard University (hereinafter “CHS Greece”) and/or its collaborating institutions collect and process personal data of participants who submit recordings in response to the call for contributions.
 In particular, the data being collected as part of this project are in the form of digital audio files (voice recordings), as well as first and last name, gender, age, e-mail address, professional activity/affiliation, and location.
 The legal basis for processing these data is the written consent of the participant to take part in the project by signing this form.

 Upon selection from the organizers, some recordings will be uploaded and made available online via podcasting services through the Center’s and/or its collaborating institutions’ websites, social media, and other media platforms, displaying the data mentioned above, or parts of it depending on your selection.
 Some information that may be included in this collaboration will be kept for archival purposes and may be used for the purposes of promoting this activity as well as other activities and the broader visibility of the Center.
 They may also be forwarded to third parties (such as co-organizers and/or collaborating institutions) with whom CHS Greece collaborates with the aim of further promoting the activity and of informing other interested parties.
 CHS Greece makes every effort but cannot exclude or be liable for the republication in any way whatsoever of the material or any part of it that is made illegally by any third party via internet download.